wp-plugins/quote-calculation-system/readme.txt

 === Quote calculation Sytem ===
 Contributors: bikram_sth
 Donate link:
-Tags: quote calculation based on location and vehicle saved on database, Requires at least: 3
+Tags: quote calculation based on location and vehicle saved on database and hourly based calculation, Requires at least: 3
 Tested up to: 3.9.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quote calculation system is used basically for quote calculation of the vehicle from one location to other that are saved in database.
+Quote calculation system is used for quote calculation of the vehicle based on location and also hourly based calculation that are saved in database.

 == Description ==
 Firstly use <strong>[quote-system]</strong> in post/page, where you want to get form in frontend.
-Then create page and use <strong>[quote-system-processing]</strong> for quote calculation.
+Create Quote Processing page and use <strong>[quote-system-processing]</strong> for quote calculation.
+Create Quote Reservation page and use <strong>[quote-system-reservation]</strong> for quote reservation and sending email.
+Add the quote processing and quote reservation in options of the plugins and add others options too.

 = Key Feature =

 * saving different vehicle in database
 * saving different location in database
 * saving rate for travelling based on the location and vehicle
+* calculate the rate based on hourly calculation
+* add the options to sends emails of the quote and quote processing

 == Installation ==